mrsac7/placement-resources/Ola Cabs/README.md

 # Ola Cabs
-> Collection of coding questions asked by Ola Cabs during placements at IITs
+> Collection of coding questions appearing in online assessment of Ola Cabs during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index